idameitil/polyphenol-oxidases/README.md

 The alignment is cleaned from columns with insertions by running python `src/data-collection/clean-hmm-alignment.py`.
 This created the fasta file `data/pfam/PF00264.alignment.uniprot-cleaned.fa`.

+A trimmed fasta was made: `data/pfam/PF00264.alignment.uniprot-nogaps.fa` by removing all gaps from the alignment.

 The pfam HMM was downloaded at `https://www.ebi.ac.uk/interpro/entry/pfam/PF00264/curation/` and saved in `data/pfam/PF00264.hmm`.

 # Make tree of whole family